Interacting with Council & Committees

 Communications on NEW matters must be received in the City Clerk's Office by noon on the Tuesday preceding the week of the meeting.

 Matters already on an agenda, your submission should clearly specify the issue which you wish to address, as well as a general outline of your concerns.
 Please note that, since all meetings of City Council and its Committees are public, your submission is considered a public document.

 You are encouraged to contact the City Clerk's Office at 306-975-3240 to clarify the requirements for writing to City Council or any of its Committees.

 Is there anything I need to know about making a presentation?

 You will have five minutes to make your presentation.
-If you have more than one person wishing to speak you will only be allowed five minutes for the entire delegation.
 Following your presentation, you may be asked questions from members of Council or the committee.

-Is there any audio-visual equipment available to use in making a presentation?
+Is there audio-visual equipment available to use in making a presentation?

 How will I know when a decision is made on the issue in which I am interested?

-Minutes for all meetings are available through the City Clerk's Office and on the City's website.
+Minutes for all meetings are available on the City's website.

 Where can I get more information about the operation of City Council and its committees?